State transition testing primarily focuses on

 Having this diagram handy, we could easily identify all the valid transitions and represent the same in the form of a table.

 When it comes to test cases, we need to consider the Event as input and Effect as Expected Output.

 When it comes to coverage, test case needs to visit every possible state and transition at least once.

 Consider the transition T1 in the above State Transition table.
 This represents a single transition from S1 —-> S2.
 This kind of transition is known as 0-Switch.

-The above example state transition table represent 0-switch.
-Same way we can construct 1-switch state transition table from the state transition diagram presented at the beginning.
-Some times the 1-switch transitions can uncover some failures which 0-switch coverage would have missed.
+The above example state transition table represents 0-switch.
+The Same way we can construct 1-switch state transition table from the state transition diagram presented at the beginning.
+Sometimes the 1-switch transitions can uncover some failures which 0-switch coverage would have missed.

 It is also possible that to revisit certain stages which are already visited in a sequence of transitions.
-Also there is Round-trip coverage where we covers all the transitions from starting point and return to starting point at the end.
+Also, there is Round-trip coverage where we cover all the transitions from starting point and return to the starting point at the end.